vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 > Now ye are the body of Christ, and members in particular.
 And *God hath set some in the church*, first apostles, *secondarily prophets*, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.
 {% ct '1 Corinthians 12:27-28' %}

+> Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but *prophesying serveth not for them that believe not, but for them which believe*.
+{% ct '1 Corinthians 14:22' %}

 While a prophet can at times edify the public, Paul tells us that prophecy is one of Jesus’ gifts to His church intended to edify its members in their Christian walk as well as to equip them in the work of ministry to others.
 These gifts are vital to His church and will remain with her until Jesus returns.
 But it’s also important to emphasize that while the gift of prophecy is a tremendous blessing, it’s not meant to add to, replace, or minimize the Word of God {% rf 'Revelation 22:18-19; Proverbs 30:5-6' %}.
 It’s true that God has used prophets to clarify His Word, but He never used them to originate new beliefs that cannot be supported by the Bible.
 The genuine gift of prophecy always elevates, and is in harmony with, God’s Word {% rf 'Matthew 4:4' %}.